waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Dynamic scaling for Gyms 4-6.
 - EXP.
 All obtainable without special requirements.
 - Poisoned Pokémon lose 1 HP every 4 steps outside battle.
 - **STAT Experience:** Pokémon gain increased stats from EXP that enemy trainers' Pokémon don't have.
 Training a Pokémon from a low level (e.g., Lv5 to Lv50) can result in stats comparable to a much higher level opponent (e.g., Lv60).
+(Learned from Youngster on Route 1 (16,14))
 - Enemy trainers are not limited by Power Points (PP) for their moves, unlike the player's Pokémon.
+(Learned from sign in Viridian City (22,30))
+- PC Log Off: Selecting "LOG OFF" from the main PC menu (after selecting your name) saves the game.
+- CUT is a Bug-type HM move.
+(Learned from Brunette Girl in Viridian School House (4,6))

 ## Level Caps
 - 0 badges: 12